1. Home

 Station accessibility projects

-As part of our long-term commitment to systemwide accessibility, we are investing nearly $6 billion in station accessibility in the 2020-2024 Capital Program, to make 67 stations newly ADA-accessible and modernize an additional 78 subway elevators.
+As part of our long-term commitment to systemwide accessibility, we are investing a historic $7.1 billion in station accessibility in the 2025-2029 Capital Program, to make more than 60 stations newly accessible, and modernize elevators and escalators across the system.

 Details